Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/Antoniadis.jpg" width="320" style="float:left" hspace="10">
 ####Pavlos Antoniadis
 (PhD University of Strasbourg-IRCAM, MA University of California, San Diego) is a musicologist, pianist and technologist, based in Berlin and Strasbourg.
 His practice-oriented research has focused on both historic and systematic aspects of 20th and 21st century music, notably the performance practice of complex contemporary and experimental music, as well as on embodied cognition and on the development of tools for technology-enhanced learning & performance.
-He is a member of the *Interaction- Son-Musique-Mouvement* team at IRCAM, and previously associate of the Laboratory of Excellence GREAM, Université de Strasbourg, where he also taught seminars on computer music and contemporary performance practice.
+He is a member of the *Interaction- Son-Musique-Mouvement* team at IRCAM, and previously associate of the Laboratory of Excellence GREAM, Université de Strasbourg, where he also taught seminars on computer music and contemporary performance practice.<br>
 As a researcher, Pavlos has fifteen (15) publications in English, German and French on contemporary piano performance, embodied cognition and interactive systems for technology-enhanced learning based on physical movement.
 He has given fifty (50) talks, often with a performance and/or technological demo element, either as invited speaker / performer in several institutions in Europe and Asia (HfM Dresden, INMM Darmstadt, IRCAM Paris, Orcim Gent, Goldsmiths London, Trinity Dublin, Aristoteleio Thessaloniki, Cité de la Musique et de la Danse Strasbourg, Hong Kong University, Yamanashi Gakuin University Kofu, Wocmat Taiwan, LEAD Dijon, SARC Belfast, UdK Berlin) or in multiple international and national conferences.
-He was a Musical Research Residency fellow at IRCAM in 2014, where under the supervision of Frédéric Bevilacqua and Dominique Fober (Grame, Lyon) he developed *GesTCom* (*Gesture Cutting through Textual Complexity*), a sensor-based environment for the gestural control and analysis of complex piano notation, for example of works by Xenakis or Ferneyhough.
+He was a Musical Research Residency fellow at IRCAM in 2014, where under the supervision of Frédéric Bevilacqua and Dominique Fober (Grame, Lyon) he developed *GesTCom* (*Gesture Cutting through Textual Complexity*), a sensor-based environment for the gestural control and analysis of complex piano notation, for example of works by Xenakis or Ferneyhough.<br>
 As a pianist, Pavlos has performed in Europe, North & South America and Asia with the new music ensembles Work in Progress-Berlin, Kammerensemble Neue Musik Berlin, Phorminx, ERGON, Accroche Note, as well as a soloist with the Thessaloniki State Symphony Orchestra.
 He has participated in recordings for Mode (2015 German Recording Critics Award / Deutscheschallplattenkritikspreis) and Wergo records.
 As a soloist, he has worked with composers Mark Andre, Helmut Lachenmann, Brian Ferneyhough, Wolfgang Rihm, Tristan Murail, Richard Barrett, Walter Zimmermann, and has premiered solo piano works by James Erber, Nicolas Tzortzis, Andrew R. Noble, Luis Antunes Pena, Dominik Karski and others.
 His programming features the most complex contemporary works, extremes of physicality, live electronics, multimedia and musical theatre, often in eclectic dialogue with ancient repertoire from Cabezón to Bartók.
-He is also active in free improvisation with the composer and improviser Panos Ghikas (London) and has collaborated with the physical theatre group Zero Point (Athens).
+He is also active in free improvisation with the composer and improviser Panos Ghikas (London) and has collaborated with the physical theatre group Zero Point (Athens).<br>
 Pavlos holds degrees in piano performance (Piano Diploma, Nakas Athens; Koninklijk Conservatorium Den Haag; MA, UC San Diego) and musicology (BA, Athens National University, PhD Université de Strasbourg in co-direction with the IRCAM, under Pierre Michel and Frédéric Bevilacqua, previously in the Hochschule für Musik Dresden under Jörn Peter Hiekel and Wolfgang Lessing).
 He has studied on LabEx GREAM, IRCAM, Fulbright, UC San Diego, Nakas conservatory, Internationale Ensemble Modern Academie Frankfurt and Impuls Academie Gratz scholarships.
 His main piano teachers were Chryssi Partheniade, Ian Pace, Geoffrey Douglas Madge and Aleck Karis.
   [https://pavlosantoniadis.wordpress.com/about/]() / [https://soundcloud.com/katapataptwsi]() / [http://ismm.ircam.fr/pavlos-antoniadis/]() / [https://www.youtube.com/channel/UC8G2C0lwe96oa_KuIzfWOeA]()